Nicola Sturgeon: Death of Alex Salmond

 Alex Salmond, Sturgeon's predecessor as first minister and whom Sturgeon described as her "political mentor", died on 12 October 2024 whilst in North Macedonia.
 Following the announcement of his death, Sturgeon claimed that both she and Salmond "formed one of the most successful partnerships in UK politics".
 In the years prior to Salmond's death, both individuals became embroiled in a public feud and their relationship broke down significantly, becoming the subject of the BBC Scotland documentary Salmond and Sturgeon: A Troubled Union which was first broadcast on 12 September 2024, exactly one month prior to Salmond's death.

 As a result of their deteriorated relationship, Sturgeon was not invited to Salmond's funeral which was held in Strichen in Aberdeenshire on 29 October 2024.
 It was later confirmed by the Scottish Government that Sturgeon and incumbent first minister John Swinney (who served in Salmond's government cabinets alongside Sturgeon) were not invited to the funeral upon the wishes of Salmond's family.
 Sturgeon did not attend the memorial service to Salmond in the Scottish Parliament on 30 October, claiming it would "not feel right to attend" and she would honour him in private.

-Publication of memoir
+Literary and media career

 In 2025, Sturgeon published her memoir Frankly through Pan Macmillan.
 Written over a period of two years, the book was developed during the period in which she was under investigation as part of Operation Branchform.
 Sturgeon stated that the writing process was both "therapeutic" and challenging, allowing her to reflect on her career, political legacy, and the personal cost of public service.
 The memoir debuted at number two in The Sunday Times Bestseller List.

+Sturgeon appeared in The Wargame, a television series broadcast on Sky One, premiering 21 September 2026.
+It was described as a "constructed documentary" combined with a "propulsive drama" exploring a fictional Russian attack on the United Kingdom.